daniel-lerch/korga/README.md

 - Email delivery
 - Email relay

-Configuration can set as enviroment variables or by creating a custom config file.
-I recommend to use environment variables and will explain them in the following sections.
-However, if you prefer a config file, copy the default [appsettings.json](server/Korga/appsettings.json), edit it as required, and mount it at `/app/appsettings.json`.
+See [Korga server configuration](docs/configuration.md) for a full list of configuration options.

-### OpenID Connect authentication
+### OAuth authentication

-Korga supports single sign-on using OpenID Connect.
-It is the only authentication mechanism Korga supports.
+Korga uses single sign-on via OAuth 2.0.
+It is the only authentication mechanism Korga supports and required to start the application.
-If you do not configure OpenID Connect, you will not be able to login in Korga's Web UI.

-First you must register a new client in your OpenID Connect Provider.

-These instructions assume you use [Keycloak](https://www.keycloak.org/) either in standalone mode, with storage provider like [canchanchara/keycloak-churchtools-storage-provider](https://github.com/canchanchara/keycloak-churchtools-storage-provider), or with LDAP user federation with a wrapper like [milux/ctldap](https://github.com/milux/ctldap).
+These instructions assume you use ChurchTools as OAuth provider (supported since December 2024).
+Other OAuth 2.0 and OpenID Connect identity providers should also work.

-1. Login to Keycloak's admin console, select the correct realm and select _Clients_ in the left-hand navbar
+1. Login to ChurchTools as an administrator and open _System settings_ from the navbar

-2. Click on _Create client_, select _OpenID Connect_ as type and choose a client ID you like and click _Next_

-3. Enable _Client authentication_ and disable _Direct access grants_ so that _Standard flow_ is the only enabled authentication flow and click _Next_

-4. As _Root URL_ and _Home URL_ enter the URL to your Korga instance, e.g. https://example.org/korga.
-As _Valid redirect URIs_ and _Valid post logout redirect URIs_ enter a wildcard path, e.g. https://example.org/korga/*. _Web origins_ should be left empty.
-Then click _Save_

-5. Finally go to the _Credentials_ tab of your newly created client and copy the _Client secret_
+2. Go to _Integrations_ > _Login to third-party system_ and click on _Add OAuth-Client_

+3. Choose a name (will be displayed to users when they log in) and enter the URL of your Korga instance as _Redirect-URI_ e.g. `https://korga.example.org/api/signin-oauth`

-After creating a client for Korga in Keycloak or your OpenID Connect provider of choice, you can configure it via environment variables in `docker-compose.yml`.
+After creating an OAuth client for Korga in ChurchTools, you can configure it via [environment variables](docs/configuration.md#oauth) in `compose.yaml`.

-- `OpenIdConnect__Authority`
-Set this to the root URL of your Keycloak realm, e.g. `https://keycloak.example.org/realms/churchtools`
-- `OpenIdConnect__ClientId`
-Set this to the client ID you chose when creating a client for Korga in Keycloak, e.g. `korga`
-- `OpenIdConnect__ClientSecret`
-Set this to the client secret copied in step 5.

 ### ChurchTools sync